-Careful and flexible planning between all the staff in contact with the children ensure a wide, varied and effective curriculum is delivered.
+Careful planning between all the staff in contact with the children ensure a wide, varied and effective curriculum is delivered.

 Characteristics of Effective Learning

-During our play, we will be exploring the world and learning opportunities around us.
-We will be taking safe risks, learning to have a go and challenge ourselves with things we are less familiar with.
+We recognize that the Characteristics of Effective Learning underpin the whole of each child’s learning, both academically and socially.
+During our play, we will be taking safe risks, learning to have a go and challenge ourselves with things we are less familiar with.
 We will be predicting, testing and evaluating our own lines of inquiry.
 We will learn to explore the process, not necessarily the end result.
 We will be learning to achieve for ourselves- not just for external praise or reward.
 We will be trying things using trial and error, looking for ways to improve things or make them different.
-We will be learning to get involved and developing our concentration skills.
+We will be learning how to get involved, how to explore and be curious and how to develop our concentration skills.
 We will be learning to persevere when things get tricky.
 We will learn to make choices and develop our confidence to use the learning environment to be self- sufficient, independent, open minded learners.